majdalsado/majdalsado.github.io/all_collections/_posts/2023-11-13-principles-are-products-of-practice.md

 I believe principles should not stifle progress in the name of upholding theory and principle.

-But this is more than just a defensive gut reaction, this tweet highlights a fundamental issue with theory-based learning, and a common misunderstanding of what breeds innovation.
+But this is more than just a defensive gut reaction, this tweet highlights a fundamental issue with theory-based learning, and a common misunderstanding of what breeds innovation and how principles work in practice.

 ### Success Breeds Principles